simonsinclair/pgr/README.md

 ### Using the callback parameter

-Instead of mapping over the `pgr` array, you could pass a JSX element as a callback.
+Instead of mapping over `pgr`'s array in JSX, you could pass an element as a callback.

 ```jsx
 <ol>